georgijspi/CA269-Assignment/README.md

 adg adh adi aeg aeh aei afg afh afi bdg bdh bdi beg beh bei bfg bfh bfi cdg cdh cdi ceg ceh cei cfg cfh cfi

+Once we commenced the assignment, we decided to work out each our own solutions to the problem.
+We did so in separate branches within the same repo.
+Each branch was labelled after the person who worked on it.
+After working on the project for about a week, we came together and looked through each our code.
+Jed had a superior solution to the generateCombos() problem, so his was used.
+Rishab's running loop in main() was used along with Georgijs's generateWords() feature.
+Both the main() and generateWords() functions were refactored by Jed for efficiency and readability, as well as to suite the inputs and outputs of the functions.